bnossum/midgetv/README.md

 ## midgetv - specifically for ice40* FPGAs

 Midgetv is non-pipelined and microcoded - it trades speed for size.
-The size of Midgetv changes as it is developped, I have given up to state a fixed number.
-Just now, september 2020, the following holds for an image that can run the RISC-V compliance suite on an `icebreaker` board:
+The size of Midgetv changes as it is developed, I have given up to state a fixed number.
+Just now, September 2020, the following holds for an image that can run the RISC-V compliance suite on an `icebreaker` board: